 Most people think immediately of in vitro fertilization (IVF), a type of fertilization that occurs outside the womb, when they contemplate artificial insemination.
 Intrauterine insemination (IUI) is a less well-known but potentially effective form of artificial insemination.
 This strategy works well for a range of issues, and is less invasive and costly than IVF.
 Many couples struggling with fertility issues opt to try IUI before attempting IVF, and many find that the strategy pays off.

-Intrauterine insemination is a process that allows the doctor to insert sperm directly into the uterus to fertilize an egg.
+Intrauterine insemination is a process that allows the sperm to be directly inserted into the uterus to fertilize an egg.
 This shortens the journey the sperm has to take to the egg.
-Because IUI requires the doctor to monitor ovulation, it can also help circumvent issues with intercourse timing and ensure fertilization occurs at the optimal time for a pregnancy to occur.
+Because IUI fertility treatment requires the monitoring of ovulation, it can also help circumvent issues with intercourse timing and ensure fertilization occurs at the optimal time for a pregnancy to occur.

 IUI will not work for people who have structural abnormalities that render implantation impossible, nor for women who do not ovulate at all.
 In some women with autoimmune or inflammatory diseases, IUI may fail because the body rejects the developing embryo.